ryanwarrick/spotify-playlist-utility/README.md

 2) Create a customized configuration file for use by the package's 'spotify-playlist-utility' console command:
     * Download a copy of the [template configuration file ('config.ini') ](https://github.com/ryanwarrick/spotify-playlist-utility/blob/master/config.ini) found  at the project root.
         * (Note: If you are working from source, you can grab the same file from your clone of the repo)
     * Edit the file to overwrite the placeholder values with the 'Client ID' and 'Client Secret' we previously noted in Step 1.
 You can leave 'RedirectURI' unmodified.
-See example below...
+See the example below...

 ```
 [DEFAULT]